 Stand-alone operation

 When the Device Configurator is used outside of the ModusToolbox™ environment, such as TLEXXX, it will not have the ModusToolbox™ application context.
-In the current stand-alone use case, the personalities and device-db are intended to be shipped in a CMSIS pack, typically distributed via Infineon Developer Center, that is used in µVision.
+In the current stand-alone use case, the personalities and device-db are intended to be shipped in a CMSIS pack, typically distributed via Infineon Developer Center, that is used in Keil µVision and IAR Embedded Workbench.
 The Device Configurator can be run as a GUI and via the command line.

 Install Infineon Device Configurator

 The installer for the Infineon Device Configurator is provided on Linux, macOS, and Windows.
-At this time, using the tool with Keil µVision IDE outside of the ModusToolbox™ environment is only supported on Windows as the Keil µVision IDE is only available for that operating system.
+At this time, using the tool with Keil µVision IDE or IAR Embedded Workbench outside of the ModusToolbox™ environment is only supported on Windows, as these are only available for that operating system.
 The installer can be downloaded here: http://www.infineon.com/idc

 Launch the